State Legislative Term Limits (1990–Present)

 Why These States Are Grouped Together

-States included in this series share a common institutional feature: each adopted a formal legislative term-limit regime through voter approval and therefore entered the same structural design space, regardless of later repeal or invalidation.
+States included in this series share a common institutional feature: each adopted a voter-approved legislative term-limit regime and therefore entered the same structural design space, regardless of later repeal, invalidation, or modification.

 Together, these states provide the primary comparative dataset for examining: